anthill-tec/btrfs-subvolume-tools/docs/DEV_GUIDE.md

 **Note about test framework:**

 - The test framework provides a structured approach to testing Bash scripts
-- Only create or modify test suite files (test-*.sh)
+- Only create or modify test suite files (NN-test-*.sh)
 - The framework scripts in tests/framework/ should not be modified
 - This architecture is designed to be reusable across multiple projects